yoav-lavi/ts-dependent-types/README.md

 > Given a function that retries and operation, we want to limit the number of retries to a range of 1 to 5

-TypeScript supports up to 10000 variants for a single union and a limited recursion depth, so these types have some limitations if used in conjunction (e.g. a YYYY-MM-DD template string would be well over the limit).
+TypeScript supports a limited number of members for a single union and a limited recursion depth, so these types have some limitations if used in conjunction (e.g. a YYYY-MM-DD template string would be well over the limit).
 This is also the reasoning for some of the provided ranges of numbers.
+One of the [changes](https://github.com/microsoft/TypeScript/issues/34933) for TypeScript 4.6.1 will allow to change this limit.

 # Usage